 Note: when I’m making furikake onigiri (more on that version in a sec), I mix the rice seasoning into the cooked rice and simply mold my rice balls into shape.
 I don’t usually add a sheet of seaweed to this prep (but that’s totally up to you).

-What type of rice is used in Japanese rice balls?
+What type of rice is used for Onigiri?

 You know I’m all about taking it easy (and making it simple on myself) in the kitchen.
 I like experimenting with ingredients so I know what element I can substitute in a recipe if I’m ever in a pinch.